 Copies of layers

 To visualize or present layer data in multiple ways, you can create a copy of a layer.
 For most layer types, the data is not copied.
-Rather, you can think of a layer copy as your own copy of the visualization settings, which you can alter to present the data as you require.
+Rather, consider a layer copy as a copy of the visualization settings, which you can alter to present the data as you require.

 See Copy and save layers for more information.

 Your data can be referenced by multiple layers, allowing you to create different visualizations and different types of layers from the same data.
 You can use the same layer in multiple web maps and web scenes without having to configure the layer multiple times.

 Create maps and scenes that contain the layers.

 Create apps that contain the maps and scenes.

 Layers are the building blocks of web maps and web scenes.
 Every map and scene contains a basemap layer and may also contain other layers that are drawn on top of the basemap.
 Basemap layers are typically used for viewing purposes or context only and are usually tile layers, map image layers, or imagery layers.
 The layers drawn on top of the basemap can be features or imagery and are called operational layers.
 Operational layers are the layers you interact with.
 Interactions include viewing attribution information, editing features, and performing analysis.
 While the visualization of the layers in a map or scene is configured on the layer, properties such as extent, visibility, and layer order are configured on the map, enabling you to control how the layer collection is displayed in the map or scene.